 Financial assets that meet the following conditions are subsequently measured at amortised cost less impairment loss and deferred income, if any (except for those assets that are designated as at fair value through other comprehensive income on initial recognition) using the effective interest method.
-All other financial assets are subsequently measured at fair value.

-- 1. the asset is held within a business model whose objective is to hold assets in order to collect contractual cash-flows; and - 2. the contractual terms of the instrument give rise to cash flows on specified dates that are solely payments of principal and profit on the principal amount outstanding.
+- 1. the asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and - 2. the contractual terms of the instrument give rise to cash flows on specified dates that are solely payments of principal and profit on the principal amount outstanding.